Tini Vorster

 Vorster was an honorary citizen of Kareedouw, the closest town to "Oubos" where she and her husband retired.
-In 1987, former president P.W.
+In 1987, former State President P.W.
 Botha awarded her with the Order for Distinguished Service.

 Tini died at a retirement home in the Strand on 14 September 2000, at the age of 83.
 She had been bedridden for six months prior to her death.
-Vorster was survived by her son Willem, daughter Elsa, 10 grandchildren and 5 great-grandchildren.
+Vorster was survived by her son Willem, daughter Elsa, ten grandchildren and five great-grandchildren.

 The Afrikaans-medium primary school Tini Vorster in Nigel is named after her, while the Zanele Mbeki retirement home in Dunnottar was previously known as the "Tienie Vorster-tehuis".